reach-sh/reach-lang/docs-md/src/ref-frontends-js.md

 ```

+Or construct a custom object that has all of the environment keys and fields you need.

-You may instead pass in the string `'ETH'` or the string `'ALGO'`
+As a special case, you may instead pass in the string `'ETH'` or the string `'ALGO'`
-to select the desired stdlib directly.
+to select the desired connector directly.

+---

 By default, this method allows a user to load a standard library for a single connector.
 That is, this method may not be called multiple times with varying connectors.